TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-mongo-protocol-upgrade-assistance-tsg/solution-check-mongodb-3-6-changes-6.md

 ### ** THIS IS NOT A CUSTOMER READY CONTENT MESSAGE **

 **Just for CSS Information:**
-Tthe 40 MB limit is only removed on server version 3.6.
+The 40 MB limit is only removed on server version 3.6.
 It is recommended the customer create a new account on server version 3.6, or request we update this existing account to server version 3.6.

 ## Example of Customer message:
 Dear customer,